emilte/django-workshop/README.md

 ## Setup

-### 1. Locate directory you want to clone project.
+### 1. Locate directory you want to have the project, clone project and navigate into it.

 ```
 git clone git@github.com:emilte/django-workshop.git; cd django-workshop